-Public access to all Ridgemont Trails will be closed from mid-October.
+Public access to all Ridgemont Trails is partial open.
 More here

 We've collaborated with local bike specialists Straight Line Bicycles & Skis, GearHub Sports, and Guides Hut (plus a bonus route courtesy of Fernie Brewing Company) to share some of our favourite trail combinations.
 If you are a Trail Forks app user, click on the routes to find them.
 With the App you'll be able to quickly locate the trailhead, and track your position and progress.

 Mountain biking is an adventure sport much like skiing or snowboarding.
 Our community-built and maintained trail network has been graded in a similar fashion starting with the easiest labelled as green; through to blue, black, and black double diamond.
 Trails are shared by hikers, trailer runners, and dog walkers and can be bi-directional in some places.
 Please be safe out there, ride trails within your ability, and be courteous to other users.

 These routes are ideal for riders wanting to build their confidence on a mountain bike.
 Perfect whether this is your first time riding a mountain, or a seasoned rider wanting to work on new skills.

 Cemetery Trail Loop is a friendly teaser to riding in Fernie.
 If mountain biking was a three-course meal, this is the appetizer of choice to get you into the swing of things.
 If after this loop you're feeling confident and your stoke level is running high, then head further towards Montane for more challenge.
 Maybe try GearHub Sports recommendation below.